zeroflag/fcl/README.md

   0 1 { 2dup + } n times ; ( quotation )
 ```

-Besides all the high-level features, FCL supports the traditional Forth programming structures and uses the same compilation model (compile/interpret mode, dictionary, immediate words, etc.) as traditional Forth systems.
+Besides all the high-level features, FCL supports the traditional Forth programming structures and uses the same compilation model (compile/interpret mode, dictionary, immediate words, etc.) as a classsic Forth.

 ## The Syntax

 The syntax is a superset of the Forth language.
 In FCL there are literal syntax for creaing Lists `[ 1 2 3 ]`, Maps `#[ 'key' 'value' ]#`, Quotations `{ dup + }`,  Strings `'Hello World'`, Ranges `1 10 ..` and Symbols `:symbol`.
-But many other things are the same as in a traditional Forth system.
+But many other things are the same as in a classic Forth system.

 ## Low-level control structures